Longest Field Goal in NFL History

 record itself was established rather ambiguously in the early days of

 the league's existence.
-Here are the six critical events in the
+Here are the eight critical events in the

 development of the current record.